HR Mental Health Strategy: Psychosocial Management & Workforce Resilience

 Chronic turnover forces HR into a "constant-hire" loop, draining budget on recruitment and backfilling essential roles. | Psychological safety acts as a retention anchor, allowing HR to optimise Human Capital ROI through strategic development and culture-building. |

-A New Strategic Lens, Not a New Department
+PHS As A New Strategic Lens, Not a New Department

 PHS is not about adding more work; it’s about making the work you already do functional.
 Most companies already have health and safety policies, return-to-work programs, and performance management systems.
 However, these are often reactive, siloed and don’t include the nuances of PHS.